 Insurance agents have their work cut out for them because the way consumers access their products and services has shifted.
 When you’re part of a trillion-dollar industry, it’s important to stay on top of trends to capture the market.
-Millennials make up a substantial part of the consumer market, and 70% of this group now have a life insurance product.
+Millennials make up a substantial part of the consumer market, and 70% of this group now has a life insurance product.
 This is a massive 48% jump from 2010, and much of it is because the recession of 2008 affected this group immensely.
 The need for protection is important, but this generation won’t allow agents to sell to them.
 How do you boost your productivity with a generation that doesn’t appreciate the traditional hard sell?
 The answer is customer relationship management software.

 Understanding CRM and How It Fits in with the Sales Strategy